 We all love free software.
 That’s the beauty of the Internet.
 I personally use a host of freebies every day, but I’ve also upgraded some of my accounts and pay a small monthly fee in order to access more convenient features.

-I’ve found that free software usually works well in the very beginning when you have rather simple needs .
+I’ve found that free software usually works well in the very beginning when you have rather simple needs—especially as a business owner .
 As a delivery business just starting up, that might mean using free software to plan and optimize a small number of routes, or doing your delivery route planning and route optimization once or twice a week.

 That’s because Google Maps is the best solution for finding the shortest path between two stops, but it’s not particularly handy for finding the best (ie. optimized) path for a route with multiple addresses.

 If you’re using Google Maps to plan a route with multiple stops, you’ll need to eyeball the map and manually determine an efficient order for your stops.
 This gets even trickier when you have to factor in constraints like delivery time windows, vehicle load capabilities, and driver breaks.